Project-Interactions/Interactions/README.md

+# About FTBQ translation

-# We are looking for translators
+We are now making FTBQ translation keys,thanks lonelyxiya for his help.

-If you know both English and Chinese,you can join this modpack's translation

-FTBQ translation key is WIP

 # Interactions